CoreText/Programmer-s-Notepad-Npp-no-plugin-conflicts-setup-/README.md

 #### Projecting

 In the context menu you'll find Workspace item that will have useful items to work with the project.
-If you installed Git - make sure the Workspace path is loaded and you can access Git features from the context menu `Git->Git Edit Global .gitignore` and then paste the following:
+If you installed Git - make sure the Workspace path is loaded (Workspace panel is active) and you can access Git features from the context menu `Git->Git Edit Global .gitignore` and then paste the following:

 ```
 .DS_Store